maplibre/maplibre-gl-js-docs/docs/pages/example/add-3d-model.md

 ---
-title: Add a 3D model
+title: Add a 3D model with three.js
 description: Use a custom style layer with three.js to add a 3D model to the map.
 topics:
   - Layers